FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V652.md

 expected), and after that, xmp file content will be added back to selected file -that's what you don't want.<br>
 <br>

 If you wish to modify all files inside currently selected folder, <u>including files in subfolders</u>, then you should use <font class="brown">-r</font> option.
 Some examples:<br>
 <code><font class="brown">-r -Xmp:all=</font></code><br>
 -deletes all Xmp metadata from all files inside currently selected folder and subfolders.<br>
 <code><font class="brown">-r -Exif:Artist="My Name" -ext jpg</font></code><br>
 -set Exif:Artist tag value to My Name for all jpg files inside currently selected folder and subfolders.<br>
 <code><font class="brown">-r -Xmp:City=Paris -ext jpg -ext tif</font></code><br>
--set Xmp:City tag value to Paris for all all jpg and tif files inside selected folder and subfolders.<br>
+-set Xmp:City tag value to Paris for all jpg and tif files inside selected folder and subfolders.<br>
 <u>Note:</u> If more than one extension is specified, then (processed) <font class="blue">files counter</font> only counts number of files defined by first file extension.
 Meaning: if more than one extension is specified, <font class="blue">files counter</font> might not reflect actual number of files.<br>
 <br>

 <u><b>Note:</b></u> You can't "redirect" output in <font class="blue">ExifTool direct</font>.
 If you need to do that (i.e. extract thumbnail image), then you should use ExifTool directly (that is, outside GUI).<br>
 <br>

 <h3>Using predefined ExifTool commands</h3>
 There's one predefined ExifTool command in GUI, so you can see what's all about.
 To access it, you click on combo-box (blank on above image)